grommet/grommet/src/js/components/Box/README.md

 **a11yTitle**

 Custom label to be used by screen readers.
-When this prop is provided, an aria-label containing this string will be added to the element.
+When provided, an aria-label will be added to the element.

 ```
 string